MischaU8/yumyum/extruding/extruding-a-closed-ring-face_nhTGENllngQ.md

-then use the thicken tool to thicken the sheet and create a solid then select both solids and perform a Boolean Union operation and you're good to go oh look at the time
+then use the thicken tool to thicken the sheet and create a solid then select both solids and perform a Boolean Union operation and you're good to go